vapor/docs/4.0/docs/validation.md

 # Validation

-Vapor's Validation API helps you validate incoming request data before using the [Content](content.md) API to decode data.
+Vapor's Validation API helps you validate incoming request before using the [Content](content.md) API to decode data.

 ## Introduction

 Vapor's deep integration of Swift's type-safe `Codable` protocol means you don't need to worry about data validation as much compared to dynamically typed languages.
-However, there are still a few reasons why you might want to opt-in to explicit validation using Vapor's Validation API.
+However, there are still a few reasons why you might want to opt-in to explicit validation using the Validation API.

 ### Human-Readable Errors

-Decoding structs using Vapor's [Content](content.md) API will yield errors if any of the data is not valid.
+Decoding structs using the [Content](content.md) API will yield errors if any of the data is not valid.
 However, these error messages can sometimes lack human-readability.
 For example, take the following string-backed enum:

 ```swift
 enum Color: String, Codable {